-As more of a good is consumed, the marginal benefit received from each unit is smaller than the marginal benefit received from the unit consumed immediately before it, and is larger than the marginal benefit from the unit consumed immediately after it.
+As the more of a good is consumed, the marginal benefit received from each unit is smaller than the marginal benefit received from the unit consumed immediately before it, and is larger than the marginal benefit from the unit consumed immediately after it.
 This set of results is known as the principle of decreasing marginal benefit and is often assumed by economists to be a common characteristic of an individual's preferences over most goods and services in the economy.

-4. What is allocative efficiency and how does it relate to the production possibilities frontier?

-Allocative efficiency is a situation in which goods and services are produced at the lowest possible cost and in the quantities that provide the greatest possible benefit.
-We cannot produce more of any good without giving up some of another good that we value more highly.
-The allocative efficient level of output is the point on the PPF (and hence is a production efficient point) for which the marginal benefit equals the marginal cost.

-5. What conditions must be satisfied if resources are used efficiently?
+- 4. What is allocative efficiency and how does it relate to the production possibilities frontier?
+Production efficiency occurs when production takes place at a point on the PPF.
+This indicates that all available resources are being used for production and society cannot produce additional units of one good or service without reducing the output of another good or service.
+Allocative efficiency, however, requires that the goods and services produced are those that provide the greatest possible benefit.
+This definition means that the allocative efficient level of output is the point on the PPF (and hence is a production efficient point) for which the marginal benefit equals the marginal cost. - 5.
+What conditions must be satisfied if resources are used efficiently?

-Resources are used efficiently when more of one good or service cannot be produced without producing less of some other good or service that is valued more highly.
-This is known as allocative efficiency and it occurs when: 1) production efficiency is achieved, and 2) the marginal benefit received from the last unit produced is equal to the marginal cost of producing the last unit.
+Resources are used efficiently when more of one good or service cannot be produced without producing less of some of another good or service that is valued more highly.
+This is known as allocative efficiency and it occurs when: I) production efficiency is achieved, and 2) the marginal benefit received from the last unit produced is equal to the marginal cost of producing the last unit.

-1. What generates economic growth?
+I. What generates economic growth?

 The two key factors that generate economic growth are technological change and capital accumulation.
-Technological change is the development of new goods and of better ways of producing goods and services.
-Capital accumulation is the growth of capital resources, including human capital.
+Technological change allows an economy to produce more with the same amount of limited resources, Capital accumulation, the growth of capital resources including human capital, means that an economy has increased its available resources for production.

-2. How does economic growth influence the production possibilities frontier?
+- How does economic growth influence the production possibilities frontier?
 Economic growth shifts the PPF outward.

-3. What is the opportunity cost of economic growth?
+Persistent outward shifts in the production possibility frontier-economic growth-are caused by the accumulation of resources, such as more capital equipment or by the development of new technology. - 3.
+What is the opportunity cost of economic growth?